 We live in a time of transformation and the ruler of this era is the God of Chaos and Destruction, whatever form He will take – be it Lord Shiva, Rudra or Loki.

-As Loki is the aspect of God that brings Change and Transformation and we live in His time.
-In this transition time, the old structure of our world (inner and outer) is being dismantled while a new one is growing.
+As Loki is the aspect of God that brings Change and Transformation, we live in His time.
+In this time of transition, the old structure of our world (inner and outer) is being dismantled while a new one is growing.
 Everything that does not serve us anymore, that does not serve the new consciousness that is dawning on earth, will surface and be transformed (or destroyed).
 In this time of transformation the ruler of this era is the God of Chaos and Transformation, whatever form He will take – be it Lord Shiva, Rudra or Loki.
 This aspect of God ushers in a new creation.
 Falsehood is destroyed to be illumined.
 Truth is re-established.

 The more we cling to old beliefs, structures and regimes, the more painful it will be.
 All the falsehood is coming to light, so it can be transformed.
 It is basically as if sewage is being pushed back up the drain, and it floods your home, dispelling all the smelly debris that sat there for ages and leaving a stinky mess … it will take a while to clean it up!